infinum/wordpress-handbook/php_coding_standards.md

 ### File Naming

 File names should be in lowercase letters with `-` as a separator between words, e.g. `theme-helpers.php`.
+In certain cases - creating 'page builder' using ACF, underscore (`_`) is allowed, but generally you should follow the dash as a separator.

 Files containing a class should be named `class-{classname}.php`.
 There should always be only one class per file.